 time in montenegro

-In every city in Montenegro, a clock is installed on the main square.
-They have been important since medieval times.
+In almost every Montenegrin town, you’ll find a clock tower in the main square.
+These towers have held great significance since medieval times.

 • London: UTC 0